-We oppose federal legislation that would enable the federal government to acquire land outside the normal congressional appropriations process for use as outdoor recreation and historical preservation.
+We oppose federal legislation that would enable the federal government to acquire land outside the normal congressional appropriations process for use as outdoor recreation, historical preservation, or environmental conservation.
 Congress should maintain control and oversight of such programs in the interest of all citizens.

-We urge clarification of federal and state statutes that would allow all railroad rights-of-way resulting from reversionary easements to revert back to the present property owner if abandoned.
+We urge clarification of federal and state statutes that would allow all railroad rights-ofway resulting from reversionary easements to revert back to the present property owner if abandoned.
 If the rights-of-way were purchased and then abandoned, the first right to purchase the property should be offered to the current owner of the tract of land from which it was originally separated.